 6 Dammit WesleyBlkMrktClt, CharlotteSee on map

 The muralist and mixed-media artist formerly known as Jimi Thompson is a problem solver.
 When he noticed Charlotte’s artists of color lacked access to studio and exhibition space, he made some.
 He co-founded BlkMrktCLT, a gallery and studio space for photographers and artists that now also offers design services, video production and events space rental.
-He engages fellow artists in a monthly open-discussion artist forum, Let’s Talk Dammit, that covers the business of art, including marketing and contracts.
-The studio is open to the public from 5 to 9 p.m.
-Fridays, and an exhibition series continues this year.
+Keep an eye on upcoming exhibition series.

 7 Hitomi and Takuro Shibata

 At Studio Touya, Hitomi and Takuro Shibata built a Japanese-style wood kiln to make simple pottery with natural clays in shades of cream, brick red and chocolate brown.
 Find their pottery during scheduled online sales.

 8 Jonathan Bowling

 8 Jonathan BowlingGreenvilleSee on map